 Attempts to open a statistics channel are restricted by the optional allow clause.
 Connections to the statistics channel are permitted based on the address_match_list.
-If no allow clause is present, named accepts connection attempts from any address.
-Since the statistics may contain sensitive internal information, the source of connection requests must be restricted appropriately so that only trusted parties can access the statistics channel.
+If no allow clause is present, named accepts connection attempts from any address; since the statistics may contain sensitive internal information, it is highly recommended to restrict the source of connection requests appropriately.